cor3ntin/wg21-1/deducing-this.md

 For those that dislike returning auto in these cases, it is very easy to write a metafunction that matches the appropriate qualifiers from a type.
 Certainly simpler than copying and pasting code and hoping that the minor changes were made correctly in every case.

-# SFINAE-friendly callables
+## SFINAE-friendly callables

-Another seemingly unrelated problem is that of writing these numerous overloads for function wrappers, as demonstrated in P0826. `std::not_fn` is specified to behave as if:
+A seemingly unrelated problem to the question of code quadruplication is that of writing these numerous overloads for function wrappers, as demonstrated in [P0826]. `std::not_fn` is specified to behave as if:

 ```
 template <typename F>